keeganmjgreen/3D-Printed-Sensors-Development-Platform/Glossary.md

 **Proof Mass** is a weight of known mass used in measurement equipment.
 Accelerometers typically use a relatively heavy proof mass to obtain a better measurement of applied acceleration.

 **Sensing Element** is any electrically conductive element that can be used to measure a specific mechanical or environmental property, such as force or temperature.

+**Sensitivity** when used to describe a sensor, is the ratio of an output signal of a sensor and the measured property.
+In other words, a more sensitive force sensor has a larger change in resistance for a given applied force.
+More sensitive sensors can readily detect smaller changes in the measured property, for example force, than a less sensitive one.